Family-owned business

 Expansion with Restaurant and Hotel

 In 1997, Hotel Mitland ventured onto the digital highway.
 A website was created, and from the start, the focus was on search engines.
 A good move, as it turned out later, because a high position would become increasingly important.
 Over time, the website was expanded with more photos and various information about the company.
-Digital reservations also became possible.
+Online reservations also became possible.
 With about 150,000 visitors per year, the Mitland site proved to be an overwhelming success.

 Naturally Mitland